 Are you inundated with student enquiries that a librarian can help you with?
 Let us create an ‘Ask your Librarian’ discussion thread that can be included in your CloudDeakin unit site.
-This provides your students access to their Liaison Librarian for support with researching, digital literacy skills, assessments and accessing resources.
+This provides your students access to their Librarian for support with researching, digital literacy skills, assessments and accessing resources.

 The library provides these resources for academic staff to help with developing reading lists: